 In 2003, after over 20 years of preaching and urban ministry, Bishop Allen sensed a divine call of God to create a place of refuge and empowerment for all people regardless of race, ethnicity, gender, affectional orientation, class or background.
 This place would be called “The Vision Church”.
 In the fall of 2004, Bishop Allen began developing and training leaders to initiate birthing this refuge.
 Since its inception, many are calling The Vision Church “one of the South’s fastest growing Churches” or “Atlanta’s new progressive Pentecostal movement”.
 The Vision Church of Atlanta has become a multiracial, welcoming and affirming, Pentecostal Church experiencing explosive growth since its inception.
 In 5-1/2 years, The Vision Church has grown from 12 committed people to more than 3000 members and more than 50 active ministries, including children, youth & young adult ministries, counseling services, community food and clothing bank, senior ministries, and much more.
 Each Wednesday, The Bread of Life Ministry (an outreach ministry of The Vision Church) feeds over 12,000 individuals annually in downtown Atlanta.
 Intentional about providing education and resources for the community, The Vision Church provides onsite medical testing and counseling on a monthly basis.
 Heralded in a BET documentary as “Atlanta’s new alternative to homophobia and identity oppression in the Black Church”, Bishop Allen and The Vision Church has been transforming Atlanta’s “Church culture” to become more inclusive and influencing all people to live not just spiritually but authentically.

-In addition to his pastoral duties, Bishop Allen resides in metropolitan Atlanta, Georgia along with his life partner, Rashad Burgess.
+In addition to his pastoral duties, Bishop Allen resides in metropolitan Atlanta, Georgia along with his life partner, Rashad Burgess and two children, Caylee Burgess-Allen and Joshua Burgess-Allen.
 He currently studies at Harvard University, Harvard Extension Studies division in Cambridge, MA, where in conjunction with studies in Religion, he also pursues degrees in Organizational Behavior and Human Resources.
 He previously matriculated at Morehouse College in Atlanta, Georgia and Morgan State University in Baltimore, Maryland where he studied Philosophy and Religion.
 Overseer Allen is a member of Phi Eta Sigma and Alpha Lambda Delta intellectual societies.
 He works with numerous national, civic and social organizations focused on Economic and Community Development, Social Justice, Human Rights advocacy and HIV/AIDS testing and education.
 These organizations include; The Atlanta Branch of the NAACP, Operation Rainbow Push Coalition, People for the American Way, Regional Council of Churches of Atlanta Inc., The Center for American Progress, Concerned Black Clergy of Metropolitan Atlanta Inc., The National Black Justice Coalition, HRC (The Human Rights Campaign), United for Peace and Justice, The Coalition on Human Needs and The Equality Forum.
 Bishop Allen is currently working on his first book to be released in the very near future.